‘TOY STORY OF TERROR’

 The Blu-ray release of ‘Toy Story of Terror’ has the three ‘Toy Story Toons’ shorts on it, including ‘Hawaiian Vacation’, ‘Small Fry’, and ‘Partysaurus Rex’.
 I’m a little annoyed by this as I want to see those ‘Toy Story Toons’ on DVD.
 I’ll have to replace the DVD with the Blu-ray of ‘Toy Story of Terror’.

-‘Toy Story of Terror’ is my favourite out of the two ‘Toy Story’ special short films that was shown on TV.
+‘Toy Story of Terror’ is my favourite out of the two ‘Toy Story’ special short films that were shown on TV.
 It’s both funny and tense-filling throughout.
 I enjoy seeing this ‘Toy Story’ short film again and again both on DVD and on my tablet whenever I go on holiday and stay at a hotel which suits it well.

 ‘Toy Story of Terror’ rating – 9/10